Understanding Different Types of Walkers

 The Four-Wheel Walker

 Also known as a rollator, the four-wheel walker is designed for speed and smooth mobility.
 Since you need to be able to maintain control, those looking for a walker to lean or otherwise put their weight on should avoid this model.
 Anyone in need of a little extra support, who is a low fall risk, or who stops often when walking should consider a four-wheel walker.
-Rollators are often available with a variety of helpful accessories as well, such as adjustable seats, storage bags, and wheel locks.
+Rollators are usually available with a variety of helpful accessories as well, such as adjustable seats, storage bags, and wheel locks.